wrightmat/dnd-eberron/characters/Verity.md

 Moral redemption for their past and present.
 Also acceptance from others (and to an extent from themself) in that she can be herself and still be accepted.

+Wants to lean into illusion magic to solve problems and use of their Actor feat to appear like others.

 ### Personal Quests

  - [ ]  -